 - Use named users and pass the cost of credits on to those users

 - Named users in a production environment have a cost associated with them.
-This is not necessarily your cost, as the developer.
-Whoever owns the organization on ArcGIS Online or whoever owns the license for Portal for ArcGIS (via ArcGIS Enterprise) pays for the named users.
+This cost is not necessarily your cost, as the developer.
+Whoever owns the organization on ArcGIS Online or whoever owns the license for ArcGIS Enterprise portal pays for the named users.

-- If your app consumes services hosted by ArcGIS Server or Portal for ArcGIS, then there is a cost (not necessarily to you, the developer) for licensing ArcGIS Server or Portal for ArcGIS in order to host those services.
+- If your app consumes services hosted by ArcGIS Server or ArcGIS Enterprise portal, then there is a cost (not necessarily to you, the developer) for licensing ArcGIS Server or ArcGIS Enterprise portal in order to host those services.

 - If your app uses a Basic, Standard, Advanced, or Analysis license level of ArcGIS Runtime, then you must purchase that license.
 If your app runs offline, you may have to purchase deployment packs.
 For a list of capabilities and the license level they require, see Licensing capabilities in "License your app."